 Boundary: a filled shape drawn around a topic and its subtopics in a map.
 Boundaries can be nested, but not overlapped.
 Boundaries can also have callout topics and relationships attached.

+Branch: a commonly used term, but the correct name in MindManager / Mindjet is Topic.

 BusinessTopic: a topic that carries additional user-editable data.
 The characteristics of a BusinessTopic are a logo icon, an associated context menu, and a display/edit area for data that can be expanded, resized or collapsed.
 A BusinessTopic can be one of three basic types: Custom Properties, Tables, or Custom.

 Callback: a handler routine within Add-in code that is invoked by Mindjet 11 when an event for which the Add-in has registered is raised.
 Callbacks are used for editing events, running transactions, events in the Topic Finder, and updating the ribbon.